Van Cortlandt Park: Settlement and colonization

 The forest in what is now Van Cortlandt Park has been around for 17,000 years, since the end of the Wisconsin glaciation.
 The Wiechquaskeck, a Wappinger people, were among the first recorded people to inhabit in the area now referred to as Van Cortlandt Park.
 They settled in the area around the 14th or 15th centuries.
 The Lenapes used the geographic features of the area to support their community; for instance, they used the Tibbetts Brook, Spuyten Duyvil Creek, or Hudson River for fishing, and flatland areas for farming.
 They formed a village named Keskeskick, whose name roughly translates to "sharp grass or sedge marsh" in the Unami language.

 The strip of land on the Hudson River's east bank, between the current-day Spuyten Duyvil Creek and Yonkers, was sold to the Dutch West India Company in the early 17th century.
 Adriaen van der Donck, a Dutch settler, bought the land from the company in 1646.
 Van der Donck also paid the Indian chief Tacharew, whose tribe used to live on the land, as a friendly gesture.
 He named the land "Colen Donck" and built a house upon the land.
 The house was built between current-day Van Cortlandt Lake and Broadway.
 It faced south, probably because this was the location of a natural marshland.
 What is now the parade ground was used by van der Donck for farming.

 Van der Donck died in 1655.
-That year another in a series of wars and bloody skirmishes with the local Native Americans, the Indians launched a retaliatory attack on the colony, now known as the Peach War.
+That year the Munsee bands that lived in the lower Hudson River valley briefly occupied New Amsterdam and attacked Pavonia and Staten Island during what is known as the Peach War.
 This forced the settlers, including van der Donck's widow, to flee to Manhattan.
 Following the takeover of the New Netherland colony by the British in 1664, the claim to the estate was awarded to Hugh O'Neale, the new husband of van der Donck's widow.
-Owing to the O'Neales living far away from the land, the claim was awarded to O'Neale's brother-in-law and van der Donck's widow's brother, Elias Doughty, who proceeded to sell off the portions of the property.
+Because the O'Neales lived far away from the land, the claim was awarded to O'Neale's brother-in-law and van der Donck's widow's brother, Elias Doughty, who proceeded to sell off the portions of the property.
 In 1668, a portion of the land was sold to William Betts, an English turner, and his son-in-law George Tippett, whom Tibbetts Brook would later be named for.
 This property included the modern park parade grounds.
 Next, Doughty sold a 2,000 acre tract of land, including the current site of the Van Cortlandt House, to Frederick Philipse, Thomas Delavall, and Thomas Lewis.
 Philipse bought out Delavall's and Lewis's land shares, making the land part of the Philipsburg Manor, which extended from Spuyten Duyvil Creek to the Croton River in modern Westchester County.
 Philipse's wife died, and he remarried Olof Stevense Van Cortlandt's daughter, herself a widow.
 Philipse's daughter Eva later married Jacobus Van Cortlandt, who was Mrs. Philipse's brother.